 News and Events

-Big Brothers Big Sisters of Erie County is honored to celebrate Alexa Zappia as our first Women Who Move the City Wednesday (WWMTC) Honoree!
+Big Brothers Big Sisters is honored to celebrate Alexa Zappia as our first Women Who Move the City Wednesday (WWMTC) Honoree!
 Alexa, a native of Williamsville, is currently a senior at St. John Fisher College in Rochester.
 In 2009, Alexa faced tragedy when her life mentor, Susan Wehle, suddenly passed away in the Flight 3407 plane crash.
 Alexa wanted to do something that would make her proud by continuing to touch peoples’ lives as Susan touched hers.
 How does a 12-year-old grieve such a tragedy?
 To Alexa, she found her life’s purpose: to volunteer at struggling organizations within the Buffalo community.
 Since the plane crash, Alexa has accumulated over 3,000 volunteer hours.
 Alexa has received the President’s Volunteer Service Award for three consecutive years during Barack Obama’s term, St. John Fisher College’s Service Scholarship, The Network of Religious Communities Religious Service Award, and many other accolades for her community service work throughout the years.